 The first time you drop your student off at college can be both stressful and exciting.
 Planning is the key.
 You will probably go the first time to move them in and get them settled.
 Many of you will drive and some will fly into town.
 There are many transportation options when it comes to getting to Tampa.
 Since you probably won’t be delivering and picking your student up very often, here are some ways to get them to and from USF.

 Tampa International Airport is just 25 minutes from USF.
+This is the closest airport and best option.
+One of the cheapest options to fly into but more expensive to fly out of.
 Some students fly to and from campus using the St. Pete-Clearwater International Airport which is about 35 minutes away.
 All the major airlines frequent these airports, along with many smaller airlines as well.
 If you are traveling within the state of Florida, there are various commuter flights with very reasonable rates.
 You may also find good student fares on Student Universe, who has partnered with ULoop.
 Watch for promo codes on this site.

 Getting to and from the airport is not a problem.
 There’s always Uber and taxis.
 A taxi reservation will run about $45 from the airport to USF and the Super Shuttle service is around $20.
-USF’s Student Government also offers free shuttle buses to and from the airport during different holiday breaks.
-Check with the Student Government office for more details.
+Best way to get to airport would be taking an Uber or Lyft.

 If you are traveling within the state of Florida, there are a couple of bus options that may work for you.
 Wanderu.com partners with bus and train companies from all over and offers many options including Greyhound, Red Coach and MegaBus.
 MegaBus has a drop-off/pick up location near downtown, but Red Coach picks up and drops off right on campus.
 Be careful what you choose though as some of them may be very inexpensive, but that’s because your student may sit on a bus for seven hours to go what is normally about three, depending on the route and stops.
 My student drives a car to and from USF, but I have seen many comments on the USF parent’s Facebook pages regarding the different bus options.
 I think it’s a great idea to check these pages out for more advice and information.